 Blog post by Milan Krsnik, RSTV GmbH .

-Why do horses get nervous?
+Why do horses get nervous in the first place?

 Why is transport particularly stressful for horses?

-The biggest stress factors in transport
+The biggest stress factors during transport

-- Limited space and no escape route: a horse quickly feels confined.
+- Limited space and no escape route: A horse quickly feels confined.

 How does your behavior affect your horse?